happycodelucky/pebble-ex/README.md

 	}

 ### Limitations of Timers ###
-There is a limit on the number of timers that can be actively scheduled.
-Currently this is capped at 5 concurrent timers.
+There is a limit on the number of timers that can be actively scheduled concurrently, currently capped at 5 concurrent timers.
 This can be adjusted by altering **TIMER_MAX_TIMERS** in [timer.c](/pebble-ex/src/timer.c).
-The cap was chosen to limit the amount of memory timers use, which is negligible.
+The cap was chosen to limit the amount of memory Timers use, which is negligible.
 This does not imply a limit on the number of **Timer**s initialized only those scheduled.

 If you are using [libpebble](https://github.com/pebble/libpebble) to monitor logs, Timer will log an error when the maximum number of timers scheduled has been reached.